 The NIH Civil Program

 The NIH Civil Program addresses matters pertaining to the prevention of violence in the NIH workplace.
-Matters include behaviors of concern that may lead to acts of violence, such as threats, suicidal ideation, bullying, intimidating behavior, and domestic violence.
+Matters include behaviors of concern that may lead to acts of violence, such as bullying or intimidating behavior, threats, suicidal ideation, and domestic violence.

 Call The NIH Civil Program if:

 - You need help assessing the potential seriousness of a concerning situation;

 - You are experiencing a concerning or threatening situation at work and need intervention from trained staff;

 - You become aware of a workplace situation involving behaviors of concern, such as intimidating, bullying, or other unproductive, disruptive, and/or dangerous behaviors; or

 - A situation involving concerning behavior already has occurred and you need assistance managing the aftermath and its effect on staff; or

 - You need help in addressing your own behavior and/or reactions to a workplace situation.